 Fearing their total extinction over 50 years ago, American ecologist Dian Fossey established the well-known Karisoke Research Center on the Rwandan side of the Virunga Mountains.
 Still, by the 1980s, the rare mountain gorilla population had decreased to roughly a total of 250.

-In 2012, Billy Safari founded Rwanda Gorilla Trek with the intention of preserving this delicate region so its gorilla populations could recover.
+In 2012, Billy Safari found the Rwanda Gorilla Trek with the intention of preserving this delicate region so its gorilla populations could recover.
 In its 6 years, Gorilla hub tours has become a world-renowned company in responsible tourism in Uganda and Rwanda including DR.Congo, part of company revenue is remitted to the community as a way of making them know the advantage of preserving the impenetrable forest as Habitat destruction is mainly due to farming and logging which is the biggest threats to the forest and mountain gorilla existence at large.

 In a bid to supplement to the local communities around these endangered parks and persuade people to guard and protect the gorillas’ natural habitats, the Gorilla hub tours Partnership Trust uses tourism, employment and special charitable initiatives to teach them the importance of wildlife and reduce human-wildlife conflicts.